 - Ensure your pet has a clean paw using a light wipe with a warm washcloth, if needed.

 Taking the Impression:

 Return the clay to your work surface.
 Place the clingfilm back on top and trim using a biscuit cutter (or other shape of your choice).
-The clingfilm is, of course, optional, but this rounds the edges as the cutter presses through.
+The clingfilm is optional, but this rounds the edges as the cutter presses through.
 A little clay crafting trick that helps give your finished pieces a very nice edge.
-It also keeps your cutter clean (extra important for some other types of clay, like polymers).
+It also keeps your cutter clean (important for some other types of clay, like polymers).
 Excess clay can be returned to the package and re-sealed for future projects.